Summer Reading Program

 Volunteer faculty and staff discussion facilitators play a critical role in making the post-Convocation ceremony discussions meaningful experiences for our new students.
 As a discussion facilitator, you will be provided a copy of the book and paired with a Residential Advisor to co-facilitate a discussion group of approximately 25 students.
 We are currently accepting facilitator sign-up forms.

-After you sign up, please come to the Office of Liberal Education in 313 Laws Hall to pick up your complementary copy of the book.
-You will be added to a Niihka site for discussion facilitators that contains resources such as example discussion topics, an open forum and chat room for you to connect with other facilitators, and articles, links, and other information regarding the book, author, topic, and related activities on campus.
+After you sign up, please come to the Office of Liberal Education in 313 Laws Hall sometime after May 22 to pick up your complimentary copy of the book.
+You will be added to a Niihka site for discussion facilitators that will contain resources such as example discussion topics, an open forum and chat room for you to connect with other facilitators, and articles, links, and other information regarding the book, author, topic, and related activities on campus.
 Room assignments for the post-Convocation discussions will also be posted to the site closer to Convocation Day.
-Please also take a look at the Miami University Summer Reading 2013 Facebook page.

 What is the book about?